objcio/articles/2014-09-10-swift-classes-vs-structs.md

 Objects maintain state, defined by values, but those values can be considered and manipulated independently of the object.
 The value layer doesn't really have state; it just represents and transmutes data.
 That data may or may not have higher-level meaning as state, depending on the context in which the value's used.

 Objects perform side effects like I/O and networking, but data, computations, and non-trivial decisions ultimately driving those side effects all exist at the value layer.
-The objects are like the membrane conducting those pure, predictable results into the impure realm of side effects.
+The objects are like the membrane, channeling those pure, predictable results into the impure realm of side effects.

 Objects can communicate with other objects, but they generally send values, not references, unless they truly intend to create a persistent connection at the outer, imperative layer.